 How do cybercriminals steal crypto?

-Before we look at how to help keep your crypto safe, let's identify some of the ways your investments can be targeted.
-In general, cybercriminals favor the following methods:
+Before we look at how to help keep your crypto safe, let's identify some of the ways your investments could be targeted.
+Cybercriminals often use the following methods:

 Stealing isn't the only way cybercriminals can defraud the market.
 They can also use pump-and-dump scams (known as "rugs"), where bad actors hype a coin to attract new investors.
 Once the price reaches a peak, they sell all their holdings at a profit and send the price falling.